We’ve researched some of the top UK pet insurers to find those that offer either no or low pet insurance excess.

 The excess for Third Party liability is £250.
 This is payable on claims paid if your dog damages property or causes personal injury or death.

-As well as the Regular £0 excess policy ManyPets also offers a range of other policies with the option of low £69 excess for pets under 9.
+ManyPets offers a range of policies with the option of a low £69 excess for pets under 9.

 Other insurers in our best pet insurance for dogs guide haven’t made it onto this list, because their excess is not the cheapest.
 These include insurers like Petplan and MoreThan